Himax Technologies Inc. (HIMX) Stock Could Soon Reward Patient Investors

 Sponsored

-The stock witnessed a 2.13% loss in the last 1 month and extending the period to 3 months gives it a 14.14%, and is -1.03% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.22% over the week and 3.55% over the month.
+The stock witnessed a 4.36% loss in the last 1 month and extending the period to 3 months gives it a 25.85%, and is 2.39% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.21% over the week and 3.54% over the month.

 Himax Technologies Inc. (HIMX) Top Institutional Holders